-Your personal data is one of the most valuable possessions you have.
+Your personal information is one of the most valuable assets you have.
 Give away too much information, and someone could use it to steal your identity.
 Most of us are aware of the pitfalls and take steps to prevent abuse.

 But sometimes your information can be leaked or collected in a way you don’t know.
 Have you ever taken the time to read the terms and conditions of an online service like Facebook?